mlombard82/yelpCamp/README.md

 features
 -------
 - Yelp- like web app for Camp places
-- Full with User auth, CRUD functionality and RESTful for navigation
+- Full with User auth, CRUD functionality and RESTful navigation
 - Data persistence on the back end with MongoDB